 Bringing Mental Wellness to the Midlands

-To provide people in Lexington County living with mental illness a stable, warm and inviting environment.
-Our Place of Hope will be a supportive, encouraging, and non-judgemental place that will include opportunities for work, educational advancement, achievement of personal goals, and integration into the community.
+Providing people diagnosed with mental illness a stable, warm and inviting environment.
+Our Place of Hope will be a supportive, encouraging, and non-judgmental place that will include opportunities for employment, educational advancement, achievement of personal goals, and integration into the community.

 Access to Health Care

 Transitional & Permanent Housing

 Workforce Development & Employment Opportunities

 “For a long time I struggled with, and continue to struggle with, anti-social behavior and self-imposed isolation.
 My home was not a safe space due to verbal abuse and medical neglect and I did not have anywhere to go or anyone to talk to about it.
 At home, I was very aggressive because I did not have an outlet for my stress or any way to receive proper support.
 I tried reaching out to various state programs but every resource I pursued turned out to be a dead end and I was starting to lose hope.